graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/serialization.md

 serialization or deserialization methods.
 Due to this reason, the async `GraphQL.NewtonsoftJson` serialization helper actually performs synchronous calls on the underlying stream when writing the JSON output.
 This is significant when hosting the service via ASP.NET Core, as it is required to specifically allow synchronous reading and writing of the underlying stream.
+A sample of the required configuration is below:

 ```csharp
 public void ConfigureServices(IServiceCollection services)